Tarunjaat2005/Portfolio/README.md

 ## About Me

-I am Prateek Bhardwaj, a 4th-semester Computer Science Engineering student at Lovely Professional University.
+I am Tarun Singh, a 7th-semester Computer Science Engineering student at Lovely Professional University.
 I am proficient in multiple programming languages and have hands-on experience with various libraries and frameworks.
 I have a strong inclination towards problem-solving and I am eager to apply my academic knowledge to real-world projects.

 ## Technologies